-filebeat keystore list shows key names only and never prints the secret value.
+filebeat keystore list prints key names only.
+It does not print the stored secret value.

 output.elasticsearch: